dyfrgi/resque-statsd-metrics/README.md

 You'll need to tell the library where to find Statsd or it will use the one on localhost.
 You can do this in two different ways.

-Set the hostname and post:
+Set the hostname and port:
     Resque::Plugins::StatsdMetrics.configure do |c|
         c.hostname = "mystatsdserver.example.com"
         c.port = 8125